-Parliament logjam continues as BJP reiterates demand for apology from Rahul Gandhi
+Parliament continues to be stalled as BJP reiterates demand for apology from Rahul Gandhi

 Both the Lok Sabha and the Rajya Sabha were adjourned till 2 pm within minutes of the proceedings starting on Monday morning.

-Meanwhile, the Opposition has been holding protests seeking a Joint Parliamentary Committee inquiry into the allegations made by American firm Hindenburg Research against the Adani Group.
+Meanwhile, the Opposition has been holding protests seeking a Joint Parliamentary Committee inquiry into the allegations made by American firm Hindenburg Research about the Adani Group.

 On Monday, as soon as proceedings in the Lok Sabha began, BJP MPs started shouting slogans against Gandhi.
-The party urged Speaker Om Birla to set up a special Lok Sabha committee to look into whether Gandhi should be suspended for allegedly insulting the country, its democracy, and the Parliament in his visit to the United Kingdom, The Indian Express reported.
+The party urged Speaker Om Birla to set up a special Lok Sabha committee to look into whether Gandhi should be suspended for allegedly insulting the country, its democracy, and the Parliament during his visit to the United Kingdom, The Indian Express reported.

-Opposition legislators also engaged in sloganeering demanding an investigation into the Adani crisis.
+Opposition legislators also shouted slogans demanding an investigation into the Adani crisis.

 Birla subsequently urged the protesting members to come to his chamber to find a way out of the logjam, according to PTI.
 He then adjourned the House till 2 pm.